com-480-data-visualization/com-480-project-story-tellers/Milestone 2.md

 # Content

 In this file we develop the following steps for Milestone 2.

-* Review of Milestone 1,
+* Review of Milestone 1
-* Sketches of website/visualization we want to achieve,
+* Sketches of website/visualization we want to achieve
-* Tools and past lectures to develop the visualization,
+* Tools and past lectures to develop the visualization
-* Independent pieces of how to achieve into the final visualization,
+* Independent pieces of how to achieve into the final visualization
-* Extra ideas to develop after successfully meeting the plan,
+* Extra ideas to develop after successfully meeting the plan
-* Initial website running with minimal viable product.
+* Initial website running with minimal viable product

 Students: Mariam Hakobyan (298698), Tianchi Yu (319877), Wenuka Gunarathna (309398)

 ## Review of Milestone 1

 According to our project goal in Milestone 1, our aim is to visualize the

 * Part 1.
-Flow of public transportation in Switzerland in an interactive map,
+Flow of public transportation in Switzerland in an interactive map
 * Part 2.
-Figures to describe the features of transportation system.
+Figures to describe the features of transportation system

 We are going to describe the frontend and backend plan accordingly.

 ## Sketches of website/visualization

 The frontend of the website will contain

 * Interactive map
 * Travel routine histogram figure